mocchicone/Covid-19-Outcomes-in-Washington-State/README.md

 Revisiting our hypotheses, we conclude that:

 *H1A: Washington counties grouped by political affiliation will show a significant difference in Covid-19 outcomes (cases, hospitalizations, and deaths).*
-- A significant difference was found between counties that voted majority republican vs majority democrat, in that reppublican majority counties has a signficantly higher rate of COVID-19 cases.
+- A significant difference was found between counties that voted majority republican vs majority democrat, in that republican majority counties has a signficantly higher rate of COVID-19 cases.

 *H2A: Mean household income will negatively correlate to Covid-19 outcomes (cases, hospitalizations, and deaths).*
 -   For democrat leaning counties income was significantly and positively correllated to all three Covid-19 outcomes.
 This was the opposite direction of the effect that we predicted.
 We investigated one potential confounding predictor variable, population density, which did show as significant positive correlation with hospitalizations.